 There are also a lot of jobs where practical experience is more valuable or equal to education.
 So where you learned these skills doesn’t really matter, as long as you can do the job.

-A few online platforms allow you to audit a class for free and then pay if you decide you want the certification, after all.
+A few online platforms allow you to audit a class for free and then pay if you want the certification.
 (Auditing a class means you are part of the class but do not earn credit and do not have to complete the assignments, tests, and exams.)

 Online Learning Platforms

 Please be aware that some of these free platforms, unfortunately, require you to sign-up with a credit card.
 Most of the “free trial” offers do, too.
 If you decide to take advantage of these offers, please be sure to CANCEL your membership before the free trial ends unless you choose to continue.